-GENEVA (Arête News) — Concerned about marine pollution, most of the world’s nations agreed on Friday to clean up global trade in plastic waste by adding it as a pollutant under a legally binding treaty that regulates hazardous waste.
+GENEVA (AN) — Concerned about marine pollution, most of the world's nations agreed on Friday to clean up global trade in plastic waste by adding it as a pollutant under a legally binding treaty that regulates hazardous waste.

 The European Union, as the world's biggest plastic waste exporter, strongly supports such measures to reduce the pollution coming from industries that churn out products ranging from food to health to technology.
 In March, the European Parliament also adopted new rules on single-use plastics to reduce marine litter.